Insight Blog

 Amazon forte examples:

-5. Cloud computing: Amazon Web Services (AWS) is one of the leading providers of cloud computing services.
-AWS offers a range of cloud-based products and services, including computing, storage, and database solutions.
+• Cloud computing: Amazon Web Services (AWS) is one of the leading providers of cloud computing services.
+AWS offers a range of cloud-based products and services, including computing, storage, database solutions, and AWS cloud migration.

 Overall, Amazon's core competencies and strengths have helped the company to become one of the most successful and influential companies in the world